CumulusNetworks/docs/content/cumulus-netq-42/Manage-Deployment/Upgrade-NetQ/Upgrade-Agents/_index.md

 weight: 420
 toc: 4
 ---
 NVIDIA strongly recommends that you upgrade your NetQ Agents when you install or upgrade to a new release.
-If you are using NetQ Agent 2.4.0 update 24 or earlier, you must upgrade to ensure proper operation.

-The following instructions apply to both Cumulus Linux 3.x and 4.x, and for both on-premises and remote deployments.
+The following instructions apply to Cumulus Linux for both on-premises and remote deployments.

 ## Upgrade NetQ Agent